jpex-js/vue-inject/README.md

 dependencies : { myAlias : 'myFactory' }
 ```
 then in your component you can access the injected *myFactory* instance via `this.myAlias`.

+> For the following methods, you must enable their related options when calling Vue.use

 #### components
 If you register components on the injector you can then inject them into the components property: